Get Personal Loans up to 2 Lakhs in 6 minutes

 Understanding Loan Sharks: Key Characteristics

-Loan sharks are notorious for their aggressive behaviour and charging extremely high interest rates.
-Their typical traits include:
+Loan sharks are notorious for aggressive behaviour and extremely high interest rates.
+Recognize these common traits to protect yourself from harmful lending.

-• Unlicensed Operations: They operate without any regulatory oversight, making them difficult to track and report.
+They operate without regulatory oversight, making them hard to trace and report to authorities.

 How Loan Sharks Operate